Seb-gh/Android_ffmpeg_video_compression_script/README.md

-# This is an easy tool to bulk compress videos with good quality
+# This is an easy tool to bulk compress videos with good quality on Android

 # 1. Install Termux from the Play Store